gezish/gezish/README.md

 - 👋 Hi, I’m Gezahegne Wondachew
 - 🎓 &nbsp;I have a Msters of Scince Degree in Computer Science Admass University.
 - 🎓 &nbsp;I have Bachelor of Science Degree in Electrical Communication Engineering from Adama Scince and Technology University.
-- 🎓 &nbsp;I am on three months  Intensive Training in Machine Learning Engineering and Data Engineering at 10Academy.
+- 🎓 &nbsp;I am on Six months  Intensive Training in Machine Learning Engineering and Data Engineering at 10Academy.
 - 🔭 &nbsp;I’m currently working on something very interested :wink:
 - 🌱 &nbsp;I’m currently learning Kafka
 - 💬 &nbsp;Ask me about Python, TypeScript and NLP